 The Adjudicator will permit each party's Advisor to ask the other party or parties and any witnesses relevant questions, including questions challenging credibility.
 This questioning will be conducted directly, orally, and in real-time by the party's Advisor and never by a party personally.
 The questions must be relevant to the hearing scope, not be repetitive of information already gathered, and/or not be harassing of any individual providing testimony.
 The Adjudicator will evaluate each question asked.
 If the Adjudicator determines the question should not be asked, the Adjudicator will direct the party/witness not to answer the question and state their reasoning for this determination on the record.
-The Adjudicator also has the authority
+The Adjudicator also has the authority to pause questioning by an Advisor at any time to ask follow-up questions, or as otherwise deemed necessary.
+All determinations made by the Adjudicator are final, including determinations on questioning.

-16 If the Hearing involves allegations of conduct falling outside this Policy, the party's Advisor may only directly ask questions of the other party or parties or witnesses that relate to the conduct falling under this Policy.
+&lt;sup>17 If the Hearing involves allegations of conduct falling outside this Policy, the party's Advisor may only directly ask questions of the other party or parties or witnesses that relate to the conduct falling under this Policy.
 The party's Advisor may propose questions related to other, non-covered Policy conduct, by submitting them in writing to the Hearing Officer.
-The Hearing Officer will evaluate the questions and ask the questions they deem relevant, non-repetitive, and non- harassing.
+The Hearing Officer will evaluate the questions and ask the questions they deem relevant, non-repetitive, and non-harassing.